nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Delete a participant while all participants are being shown

-   1. Prerequisites: List all participants using the `list` command.
-Multiple participants in the participant list.
+   1. Prerequisites: All participants listed using the `list` command.
+At least one participant in the participant list.

    1. Test case: `delete 1`<br>
       Expected: First participant is deleted from the participant list.
 Details of the deleted participant shown in the status